Multi-User Entanglement Distribution in Quantum Networks Using Multipath Routing

 As multiple trees are unlikely to exist below the percolation threshold, the MP-P performs comparably to the MP-C protocol for $p<0.5$.
-To speed up the generation of results, the ER of the SP protocol was found analytically, as when $Q_c=1$, the Monte Carlo simulation was not required to calculate the DR. Instead, the DR was found using (\ref{eq:prod}) for a given routing solution $R$.\\
+As the average DR of the SP protocol has an analytical solution for $Q_c=1$, the Monte Carlo simulation was not required to calculate the DR. Instead, the DR was found using (\ref{eq:prod}) for a given routing solution $R$.\\